ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

 This HOWTO use `example.org` to provide this guide with example values.

 Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the SP domain name into the configuration files.

-## Other Requirements

- * SSL Credentials: HTTPS Certificate & Key & Certification Authority (CA)
- * Logo:
-   * size: 80x60 px (or other that respect the aspect-ratio)
-   * format: PNG

 ## Installation Instructions